Zomaldinho/Deploying-to-Linux-Servers/README.md

 Linux Server Configuration

 Project Description
-Take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+Take a baseline installation of a Linux distribution on a virtual machine and prepare it to host the web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.

 > IP address: 18.194.41.215
 > Accessible SSH port: 2200